andreifoldes/o-timeusediary/README.md

 ## Contributing

-We welcome contributions to O-ELIDDI!
+We welcome contributions to O-TUD!

 *   **Pull Requests:**  Feel free to submit pull requests for bug fixes, feature enhancements, or documentation improvements.
 *   **Issue Reporting:**  For major changes or to report issues, please open an issue first to discuss the proposed changes.